alexeysas/sdc-signs-recognition/README.md

 2. Also to extend ability for the generalization I decided to extend data set using same transformation above for whole dataset two more times.
 As the result total number of training sample increased to 259290

+3. Analyzing images futher I found that there is a huge variety of different contrast levels for the images:

+![alt text][image4]

+which can make

 Here is an example of a traffic sign image before and after grayscaling.

 ![alt text][image2]